valenovi76/MySQL/README.md

 -   **Shopping list submit form**  - the form allows the user to enter their list, the date by which they would like the request delivered and the shop where to get the food.
 The form has an hiddent field setting the status of the request to "open" on the Mongo db, the field becomes visible and updatebale in the requests update form.
 -   **All Requests list**  - the page presentes a list of all the open requests (which haven't been delivered as of yet) and incorporates an update and delete buttons to access the Update Requests page/form
 -   **Requests Update form**  - the page gives the users the option to review their orders and amend date, food list and shop name
--   **Data**  - The data is stored and provided by a Cloud-hosted MongoDB (covid19_rota_DB) organised in 5 collections: c_member_type : to store the valuesfor the member type dropdown select input field c_members : to store the members data entered using the member input form c_requests : to store the shopping requests from the users c_shops : to store the values for the shops dropdown select input field c_status : to store the values for the requests status dropdown select input field
+-   **Data**  - The data is stored and provided by a Cloud-hosted MongoDB (covid19_rota_DB) organised in 5 collections:
+- c_member_type : to store the valuesfor the member type dropdown select input field
+- c_members : to store the members data entered using the member input form
+- c_requests : to store the shopping requests from the users
+- c_shops : to store the values for the shops dropdown select input field
+- c_status : to store the values for the requests status dropdown select input field Please see below the tables structure
 ### Features Left to Implement

-I would like to create a proper login form capturing the users' credentials and recognising an existing member.
-I also would like to enable the email option on the requests page, once it has been filtered
+I would like to create a proper login form, capturing the users' credentials and recognising an existing member.
+I also would like to create an email service on the Requests page to send the filtered table to an address.

 ## Technologies Used